JarredHare105/NSU-Capstone/README.md

 ### Installing

-Download the "final folder".
+Download the "FinalProduct folder".
 This folder will have the html and css pages needed.

 ### Executing program